Alzheimer's Society Annual Conference 2025

 Can I pay by invoice?

-You can pay by invoice, please email the conference team to find out more at [email protected] Please note an admin fee of £20 will be added to all invoices.
+You are able to pay by invoice, within reason.
+Please email the conference team to find out more at [email protected] Please note an admin fee of £20 will be added to all invoices.

 Can I pay by cheque?